david-wenzel/journal-me/README.md

 [WATCH A WALKTHROUGH!](https://youtu.be/EzzmgISc6f0)

-JOURNAL.me is a react web-app which fosters self reflection through the act of journaling
+JOURNAL.me is a react web app that fosters self-reflection through the act of journaling

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need node and npm installed globally on your machine.
-Navigate to appropraite folder
+Navigate to the appropriate folder.

 Installation:
 ```bash